Little Khural: 1924–1950

+1990–1992

-In 1960 a new constitution was adopted, and during the Revolution of 1990 it was amended to create a standing legislative body out of the existing People's Great Khural (Ардын Их Хурал, Ardyn Ikh Khural).
+During the Revolution of 1990, the 1960 Constitution was amended to create a standing legislative body out of the existing People's Great Khural.
 This new Little Khural was to consist of 50 representatives selected by the Great Khural.
 Three-quarters of these members had to be chosen from among the members of the Great Khural.
 The seats in the Little Khural were apportioned amongst those parties participating in the elections by proportional representation.
+One seat equaled 5% of the vote.

-The new khural met twice annually in 75-day sessions.
-It had a chairman, Radnaasümbereliyn Gonchigdorj, who was also ex officio vice president; a vice chairman, Kinayatyn Zardyhan; and a secretary, Byaraagiyn Chimid.
-It held its first session in September 1990 and was abolished in July 1992 by the adoption of a new Constitution of Mongolia, which created a unicameral legislature.
+The State Little Khural met twice annually in 75-day sessions.
+The chairman of the Little Khural was Radnaasümbereliin Gonchigdorj (MSDP), who was also ex officio vice president; a vice chairman, Kinayatyn Zardyhan (MPRP); and a secretary, Byaraagiyn Chimid (MPRP).
+It held its first session on September 1990 and was abolished in July 1992 by the adoption of a new constitution, which created a unicameral legislature called the State Great Khural.